adibzailan/file_copier/README.md

 ## Project Structure

-The project is organized into two main components: the frontend (ui) and the backend (core).
+The project is organized into two main components: the user interface (ui) and the core logic (core).

 - `ui_main.py`: The main entry point of the application
-- `config.json`: Configuration file for storing user settings
 - `pyinstaller_script.py`: Script for packaging the application with PyInstaller
 - `requirements.txt`: List of Python dependencies
-- `ui/`: Frontend (UI) components
+- `ui/`: User Interface components
-  - `ui_main_window.py`: Contains the MainWindow class, UI setup, and event handling
+  - `ui_main_window.py`: Contains the MainWindow class for the main application window
   - `ui_file_watcher.py`: Contains FileWatcher class for real-time file monitoring
   - `ui_file_copier.py`: Contains the FileCopier class for file operations and periodic full sync
   - `components/`: Individual UI components